All articles

 - Vomiting (up to 12.2%)

 You may also have a decreased appetite due to the drug helping to slow your digestion.
-If you are experiencing side effects like constipation and indigestion, you can manage this by maintaining a healthy fibre-rich diet, staying hydrated and doing regular exercise.
-Changing your diet can also help alleviate vomiting and diarrhoea.
-Continue reading for more detailed information on that below.
+If you’re experiencing side effects like constipation and indigestion, you can manage this by maintaining a healthy diet that’s rich in fibre, staying hydrated and doing regular exercise.

-It’s important that you monitor any side effects and consult your clinical team if they continue or become worse.
+It's important that you monitor any side effects and consult your clinical team if they continue or become worse.
+Seek medical help if you experience severe abdominal pain, trouble breathing, swelling, or persistent vomiting.
+[2]

 Who shouldn’t use Mounjaro?

 Mounjaro isn’t suitable for you if you’re currently pregnant or breastfeeding.
 You should stop taking tirzepatide at least one month before a planned pregnancy, as that’s how long it takes to leave your system completely.
 Remember, tirzepatide may make your oral birth control less effective by lowering hormone levels in your blood.
-Use condoms or switch to a non-oral method like an IUD to stay protected.
+Use condoms or switch to a non-oral method like an IUD to stay protected against pregnancy.
 [5]

 You also shouldn’t take Mounjaro if you’re allergic to tirzepatide or any other ingredients in the medication.
 Severe allergic reactions are rare, but you should seek immediate medical attention if you notice a skin rash, throat swelling or difficulty breathing.